p2panda/send-to-node/README.md

 and publish the entry on a node.
 Alternatively you can also use the `[PATH]` argument to refer to the file.

+> The encoding format of p2panda operations is CBOR but for `send-to-node` were using JSON
+> for its user interface, since it is a human-readable format.

 #### Arguments

 ```